MaryAngelique/back-end-project2/README.md

 Let's create a simple API by creating a route that responds with JSON at the path /json.
 You can do it as usual, with the app.get() method.
 Inside the route handler, use the method res.json(), passing in an object as an argument.
 This method closes the request-response loop, returning the data.
 Behind the scenes, it converts a valid JavaScript object into a string, then sets the appropriate headers to tell your browser that you are serving JSON, and sends the data back.
 A valid object has the usual structure {key: data}. data can be a number, a string, a nested object or an array. data can also be a variable or the result of a function call, in which case it will be evaluated before being converted into a string.

 Serve the object {"message": "Hello json"} as a response, in JSON format, to GET requests to the /json route.
 Then point your browser to your-app-url/json, you should see the message on the screen.

+***

+## Use the .env File
+The .env file is a hidden file that is used to pass environment variables to your application.
+This file is secret, no one but you can access it, and it can be used to store data that you want to keep private or hidden.
+For example, you can store API keys from external services or your database URI.
+You can also use it to store configuration options.
+By setting configuration options, you can change the behavior of your application, without the need to rewrite some code